 Moving can cost a lot of money, but it’s also important to consider the emotional toll it takes on you.
 It’s exhausting.
 And it’s sad leaving behind all the memories you’ve built up over the years.
 That’s why many seniors instead choose options that will allow them to age in place.

 For many seniors, entering a nursing home or assisted living facility is a last resort.
 After years living independently in a home full of cherished items and memories, giving up that autonomy and entering a medical facility setting can be jarring.

-#8 You’re considering remodeling or getting a home Elevator
+8. You’re thinking about remodeling or getting a home elevator

 Installing a home elevator is an increasingly popular solution for making your entire house accessible.
 However, high costs, longer lead times and architectural requirements can make this a tricky option for many.
 While a home elevator can solve a lot of issues, it might be more than is necessary for your situation.